afeldman-nm/vllm-enc-dec-rfc/how-to.md

     * Instances of any other layers such as `nn.LayerNorm`
 * A general outline of `<ModelName>Encoder.forward()` and `<ModelName>Decoder.forward()` behavior:
     * Compute token & position embeddings
-    * Evaluate the {encoder,decoder} layer stack against the normalized embeddings to obtain {encoder,decoder} output hidden states
+    * Evaluate the {encoder,decoder} layer stack against the embeddings to obtain {encoder,decoder} output hidden states
         * Only for decoder: pass encoder output hidden states to each decoder layer
     * Also account for normalization, etc.
 * Example `forward()` function signature: